 - Get highly upvoted link posts going to your website.
 Here’s an amazing insight that you won’t find in any such guide: Google takes into consideration the popularity of links on social media aggregation services, like Reddit.
 If two link posts from /r/technology have the keywords “compact portable leaf blower”, yet one of the posts has a lot more upvotes than the other… then then one with more upvotes will also be in front of the other in the Google search results.
 This means that the search results can actually be manipulated for low costs.

-- Get a lot of backlinks to your content (consider using our Ultimate SEO service, our our Managed Traffic)!
+- Get a lot of backlinks to your content (consider using one of our SEO services if you value your time)!
 On average, the top 2 results on page 1 of a Google search equate to 38% of all the backlinks of the first 10 results!
 Acquiring backlinks from multiple domains is important.

-- Get HTTPS for your website, preferably through a free SSL certificate – because paying for this is stupid!
+- Get HTTPS for your website, preferably through a free SSL certificate.
+Paying for this is too 1995!
 HTTPS has positive correlation with higher rankings, with 33% of all URLs that rank #1, #2 or #3 using this protocol.

 - Get keyword-focused internal links and backlinks (internal links are links that go from one page on a domain to a different page on the same domain)!
 Work on acquiring links that have your keyword present within the anchor text (the anchor text is the clickable text in a hyperlink), but don’t overdo it!
 Anchor text is a huge ranking signal; in a study, the 100 top performing blog posts had, on average, over 80% more keyword-focused anchor texts than the rest.

 - Use shorter page titles!
 Top-ranking webpages tend to have shorter page titles, with the sweet spot nearing 8 words in length.
 Identify any page titles that are too long and shorten them down to ensure they’re as succinct as possible!